-While wading through my sea of Post-its earlier this year, I stumbled onto a Twitter discussion of “bullet journaling.”
+While wading through my sea of Post-its, I stumbled onto a Twitter discussion of “bullet journaling.”
 People were raving about it, and their experiences with other productivity systems sounded a lot like mine.
-Ever the optimist, I decided to give it a try.
+Ever the optimist, I decided to give the Bullet Journal a try.
 After all, it was free — the only cost is the price of a notebook and pen, which I already had.

 And, as it turns out, it’s a simple system that works!

 The Bullet Journal is an analog productivity system created by art director and interaction designer Ryder Carroll.
-It’s received a lot of buzz in the productivity community, showing up on Lifehacker and Fast Company, among others.
 The best introduction to the system is the video and website, but its basic premise is simple: Write down in a notebook every task you have, every event you need to attend or any idea you might want to pursue as they come up — don’t wait until later.
 Mark each task, event and idea with its own different-shaped bullet to show you at a glance what it is.
 Use the notebook sequentially, numbering pages and creating an index as you go, so you can always find what you’re looking for.
 Review and update your journal daily, keeping tabs on things that don’t get done until they do get done.

 So, a litigator with a family might make these notes on the evening of August 3, planning for August 4.
 Events are denoted by an empty circle bullet, tasks with an empty square, ideas with a solid circle.